SumoLogic/sumologic-kubernetes-collection/docs/prometheus.md

       # values copied from kube-prometheus-stack.prometheus.prometheusSpec.containers
     additionalRemoteWrite:
       # values copied from kube-prometheus-stack.prometheus.prometheusSpec.remoteWrite
-      # values copied from kube-prometheus-stack.prometheus.prometheusSpec.additionalRemoteWrite
 ```

 Prometheus configuration is ready.
 Apply the changes on the cluster.

-## Using a load balancing proxy for Prometheus remote write

-In environments with a high volume of metrics (problems may start appearing around 30k samples per second), the above mitigations may not be
-sufficient.
-It is possible to remedy the problem by sharding Prometheus itself, but that can be complicated to set up and require manual
-intervention to scale.

-A simpler alternative is to put a HTTP load balancer between Prometheus and the metrics metadata Service.
-This is enabled in `values.yaml`
-via the `sumologic.metrics.remoteWriteProxy.enabled` key.

 ## Horizontal Scaling (Sharding)